 - i.
 Amounts owed to related parties consist of trade and non-trade payables. - j.
 In 2015, the New Ventures Realty Corporation (NVRC) leased out certain parcels of its land to SMC Consolidated Power Corporation for a period of 25 years. - k.
-On February 4, 2021, Petrogen became an associate of the Parent Company due to the decrease in ownership interest from 100% to 25.06% as a result of the subscription of SMC to 1,494,973 shares in Petrogen (Note 13). - 1.
-On February 22, 2021, the Asset Purchase Agreement with San Miguel Foods, Inc. and Foodcrave Marketing, Inc. for the acquisition of the Treats convenience store business by the Group was executed, for an aggregate purchase price of P68. - m.
-Amounts owed to associate of entities under common control include interest bearing short-term loans payable to Bank of Commerce with maturity ranging from 28 days to 91 days.
+On February 22, 2021, the Asset Purchase Agreement with San Miguel Foods, Inc. and Foodcrave Marketing, Inc. for the acquisition of the Treats convenience store business by the Group was executed, for an aggregate purchase price of P68. - 1.
+Amounts owed to entities under common control include interest bearing advances from San Miguel Insurance Company Ltd. with maturity of 3 years, however, shall be due and payable to the lender on the earlier of (i) on demand by the lender, (ii) voluntary repayment by the borrower, or (iii) maturity date. - m.
+Amounts owed to associate of entities under common control include interest bearing short-term loans payable to Bank of Commerce with maturity ranging from 30 days to 90 days.